osmanbahtiyar/Book-Price-Comparator/README.md

 This is a website project for comparing book prices from kitapyurdu, idefix and d&r.
 This project contains both frontend and backend.
 We have used React for frontend and Express for backend.
 Our data comes from firestore db.

-For live demo please visit [https://bookstorefrontendd.herokuapp.com](https://bookstorefrontendd.herokuapp.com)
+For live demo please visit [https://bookstorefrontendd.herokuapp.com](https://bookstorefrontendd.herokuapp.com) (not active anymore)

 ## The Requirements